This page may help you get a little bit more information about our lovely school!

-Meet your new teacher, Mrs Fisher and have a look round your new classroom.
+Meet your teacher, Mrs Fisher and have a look round our Reception classroom.

 Here are some 'Top Tips' from our current Reception Class children about starting school !